Trusted-Studios/ts_esx-PackageBomb/README.md

 # esx_GMW-PackageBomb
-A simple FiveM Script using ox_lib.
+A simple FiveM Script using ox_target (not tested yet).